gruns/blagoblag/content/drafts/math-is-real.rst

 introduce backdoors into their encryption systems so we can stop terrorists is fundamentally founded on the idea that terrorists are going to just use commercial-off-the-shelf systems with known backdoors, when it is possible (and not difficult) to build a secure system is naive or disingenuous.
-The only thing that backdoors achieve is trample on the privacy of people who are not incentivized to seek out other systems.
+What they do achieve is trample on the privacy of people who are not incentivized to seek out other systems.